nathanpedretti/cspaces/labs.md

 ![Open VS Code app](./images/spaces85.png?raw=true "Open VS Code app")

-5. Next will be a dialog to `Allow 'Live Share' extension to open this URI?`.
-Click on `Open`.
+5. If you are not running in the web, you may see a dialog to `Allow 'Live Share' extension to open this URI?`.
+If so, click on `Open`.

 ![Open extension](./images/spaces76.png?raw=true "Open extension")